-I thank God for the privilege to lead and serve Fairfield Methodist School (Secondary) in the years to come.
-Fairfield is not only my alma mater but is a family with a rich history of 134 years.
+I thank God for the privilege to lead and serve Fairfield Methodist School (Secondary).
+Fairfield is not only my alma mater but is a family with a rich history since her founding in 1888.
 It has grown from the initial enrolment of 8 Nonya girls to its current enrolment of more than 1000 boys and girls.
 More importantly, as aptly stated on the school’s website, “we continue to stand as a school that is special, because of the staff and support we are blessed with, and because of the almighty and loving God whom we serve.
 His grace is evident in our school.”

 Yet, we cannot rest on our laurels.
 To borrow the words of our Prime Minister at his 2016 National Day Rally Speech, we must ask to “be blessed with a ‘divine discontent’ – always not quite satisfied with what we have, always driven to do better”.
-At the same time, we need to have the wisdom to count the blessings that Fairfield has been blessed with, and to know how to enjoy these blessings and to protect them.
+At the same time, there is much at Fairfield for which we need to have the wisdom to count the blessings and “to know how to enjoy it and to protect it”.

-It was in this spirit that the school embarked on a journey to revisit its vision and values.
-I am excited to share the school’s refreshed vision and values.
-Refreshed because it is not a departure from our roots and traditions.
-Refreshed because it is the result of our collective thoughts, hopes and aspirations for Fairfield in the years ahead.
+I am excited to share with you the school’s vision as it is the expression of our collective thoughts, hopes and aspirations for Fairfield in the years ahead.

-We desire for school to be a flourishing community where every member is valued and supported.
+We desire for school to be a flourishing community where every member is valued and supported - coming together to support one another in holistic development.
 Our approach is best described in three words – Connect, Nurture and Inspire.
-Embedded within this approach are three key ideas:
+Embedded within this approach are three key ideas.

 Beyond the national curriculum, our students will have various learning opportunities.
-These include the Model United Nations (MUN) Programme which gives students international perspectives on global affairs; the YMCA Plain English Speaking Awards (PESA), the largest English language competition held in the ASEAN region; and our applied learning programme in Environmental Science and Sustainable Living, where students apply knowledge and look for ways to mitigate rising temperatures in the urban environment through their research on urban greening.
+These include the Model United Nations (MUN) Programme which gives students international perspectives on global affairs; the YMCA Plain English Speaking Awards (PESA), the largest English language competition held in the ASEAN region and our Science applied programme in Environmental Science and Sustainable Living, where they apply knowledge and look for ways to mitigate rising temperatures in the urban environment through their research on urban greening amongst other programmes available.

 Moving forward, the school is looking at intentionally developing a range of enrichment programmes and learning experiences over various disciplines to develop our students as Self-Directed Learners.

-We will adopt a termly thematic leadership approach to strengthen this narrative as we integrate elements from the five practices of exemplary leadership practices and the school’s values.
+We adopt a termly thematic leadership approach to strengthen this narrative and the school values.
+The thematic approach integrates elements from the five practices of exemplary leadership practices and the school’s values.

-One of the school’s distinctive features has been her Values-in-Action programme which develops and nurtures in our students a caring disposition.
-In particular, the school has consistently been reaching out to the elderly in the school’s neighbourhood over the years and has also inculcated the ownership of the needs of the community and the will to make a difference proactively.
+One of the school’s distinctive feature has been her Values in Action programme developing and nurturing in our students a caring disposition.
+In particular, the school has consistently reached out to the elderly in the school’s neighbourhood over the years and also nurtured amongst our students the ownership for needs they cared about and how they can proactively make a difference.

-Our desire is for our students to develop empathy, conviction and capacity as caring citizens.
+Our vision for our students is for them to develop in their empathy, conviction and capacity as caring citizens.
 We will integrate into our programme elements that will develop their presentation and research skills; and their awareness of specific challenges and needs Singapore is facing.
 We want to expand their concept of caring beyond meeting needs at the ground level (important as it is) to being effective advocates and thinking more deeply about causes and how these can be addressed as caring citizens.

 All of us for all our Fairsians